vbilopav/vb-spa/README.md

 - Custom module that can be JavaScript object or class.
 That module can then import other modules or templates, etc.
 - Remote, crossdomain module or remote, crossdomain template that uses cors internally and works like any other module or template to support extreme vertical scalability with composite web pages and microservices.
+- View engine can resolve promises, so you can use `async` and `await` to build state machines when fetchinbg data from remote server.

-It also supports dependency injection of another template or module trough router definition.
-For more details see wiki pages.
+- Dependency injection of another template or module trough router definition

+For more details see wiki pages...

 #### Mixing of JavaScript and HTML inside module